 The 695 kWh estimate was derived from the following calculations: 1) I fully charged my battery pack at home to start the trip.
 Assuming 74 kWh usable in the pack and 85% charging efficiency, 88 kWh were sent to the car from my 240V outlet at home.
 2) Tesla Superchargers in California and Utah tell you how many kWh were sent to your car during charging, ChargePoint does the same.
 So I just recorded the numbers from my Tesla and Chargepoint accounts for those charging sessions.
 3) Tesla Superchargers in Arizona, New Mexico, and Nevada tell you how many minutes you charge.
 I estimated kWh sent to the car at those Superchargers based on miles gained during the charge, and compared that to kWh delivered during similar supercharging sessions in CA. 4) I charged at a non-networed L2 station in the Grand Canyon, and a 120V outlet in Monument Valley.
 I estimated kWh sent to the car at those locations based on miles gained and assuming 85% efficiency for L2, and 75% efficiency for the 120V outlet.

 Driving electric cut my emissions for the trip.
-Based on the 695 kWh sent to the car while charging for this trip, and based on where I charged, 650 pounds of CO2 were produced to generate that electricity.
-See the “Total Pounds CO2” column in the chart above.
+Based on the 695 kWh sent to the car while charging for this trip, and based on the sources of energy used to produced electricity in the states where I charged, 615 pounds of CO2 were produced to generate that electricity.
+See the “Total Pounds CO2” column in the chart above, and Emissions Calculations below.

 In contrast, a Prius averaging 50 MPG over 2721 miles would have released 1066 pounds of CO2 (each gallon of gas burned releases 19.6 pounds of CO2); the average car that gets 25 MPG would have produced 2133 pounds of CO2; and a round trip flight to Albuquerque would have produced 1067 pounds of CO2 according to the International Civil Aviation Organization.